fghjorth/vkme18/README.md

 - Kleinberg, J., Ludwig, J., Mullainathan, S. (2016).
 [A Guide to Solving Social Problems with Machine Learning](https://hbr.org/2016/12/a-guide-to-solving-social-problems-with-machine-learning). *Harvard Business Review*.

 - Ladd, J. M., & Lenz, G. S. (2009).
 Exploiting a rare communication shift to document the persuasive power of the news media. *American Journal of Political Science*, 53(2), 394-410.

+- Nall, C. (2015).
+The political consequences of spatial policies: How interstate highways facilitated geographic polarization. *The Journal of Politics*, 77(2), 394-406.

 - Stegmueller, D. (2013).
 How many countries for multilevel modeling?
 A comparison of frequentist and Bayesian approaches. *American Journal of Political Science*, 57(3), 748-761.